framps/raspiBackupDoc/EDIT.md

 Within the main screen of the TUI there are additional hotkeys active:

   * Alt-r / Alt-t for more selection screens, meant for supporting translation.
-    They list files "(r)eady for translation" / "(t)ranslated" and open the selected file in both language versions in a split editor window.
+    They list files with status "(r)eady for translation" / "(t)ranslated" and open the selected file in both language versions in a split editor window.

   * Alt-b for a selection of all German Markdown files ordered as in the corresponding SUMMARY.md file - like the produced (b)ook.
     Alt-shift-B the same for the English version.
     This one has its own alias 'viab [DE|en]' ("vi as book").

+    And additionally Alt-shift-S or alias 'viabs' for editing both DE/EN files in a splitscreen ("vi as book side by side").

   * Alt-s for calling 'vimdiff' with the (S)UMMARY.md files of both languages.